mjfet/wiihb/index.md

 ## The end.
 Tips for further on:

-- Use the same tutorial for extracting Priiloader to install other apps, like [BounceWii](https://wiibrew.org/wiki/BounceWii)!
-A great place for homebrew apps is [WiiBrew](wiibrew.org).
+- Use the same tutorial for extracting Priiloader to install other apps, like [BounceWii](https://oscwii.org/library/app/BounceWii)!
+A great place for homebrew apps is [WiiBrew](wiibrew.org) or [OSC](https://oscwii.org).
 - Joining the WiiTech Discord!
 <br>
 Goodbye!